Whitney Nic James

 3. Make Your Board Visible

 Once your vision board is complete, hang it where you can see it.
-I always suggest hanging vision boards in prominent locations (i.e. your closet, home office, near your nightstand, etc.).
+I always suggest hanging vision boards in prominent locations (i.e., your closet, home office, near your nightstand, etc.).
 Your vision board is a tangible reminder of your goals and aspirations.
 Why would you not have it displayed for daily viewing?
-If you’re worried about your board clashing with your home or office decor, I suggest using a corkboard.
+If you’re worried about your board clashing with your home or office décor, I suggest using a corkboard.
 They usually come with black, white, or wood frames.
-That way, you can match the frame to your decor. * Note: If you make a smaller 8 1/2 x 11 version, you can even put it in a picture frame on your nightstand.
+That way, you can match the frame to your décor. * Note: If you make a smaller 8 1/2 x 11 version, you can put it in the picture frame on your nightstand.

 All in all, your vision board should motivate you to accomplish your goals.
 It’s really that simple.
 So, what are you waiting for?
 Get started on your board today.
 And if you already have a 2020 vision board, don’t be afraid to reevaluate your goals, recreate or tweak your board.